 Each year in the United States, almost 54,000 cases of thyroid cancer are diagnosed, with women making up almost 75% diagnoses.
 The good news is that thyroid cancer is highly treatable, especially with the right expert in your corner.
 Just such a doctor can be found in Dr. Cutter, who diagnoses and treats thyroid cancer at her practice, CUREtology.
-Dr. Cutter takes a broad approach to thyroid cancer, helping her patients in the downtown Los Angeles area not only get rid of the disease but recover more effectively through holistic medicine.
-To learn more, call or schedule a consultation using the online booking tool.
+Dr. Cutter takes a broad approach to thyroid cancer, helping her patients in the West Hollywood, Beverly Hills, Glendale, Pasadena, and surrounding Los Angeles, CA areas not only get rid of the disease but recover more effectively through holistic medicine.
+To learn more, call to book your appointment today.

 To better understand thyroid cancer, it’s helpful to review the role that your thyroid plays in your body.
 This butterfly-shaped gland lies beneath your Adam’s apple in the front of your neck and has two main types of cells: